 The best news is that insurance for your cruise is also relatively affordable.
 We’ve found that it costs around 3-7% of the total value of your trip, but can save you thousands should something go awry.

 If you’re still not sure if cruise travel insurance is for you, be sure to check out our step-by-step guide here to learn more.

 Get a Free Quote Right Now in 60 Seconds

-For cruise travel insurance, we suggest AIG Travel Guard.
-We’ve personally used the coverage on our past cruises and have been happy with the value.
-The premiums are reasonable and the insurance covers many of the common issues that can come up on a cruise.
-(We also like that you can get “Cancel for Any Reason” coverage, which makes things much more flexible should you need to cancel your trip.)
+For cruise travel insurance, there are a number of providers you can choose from.
+We’ve partnered with Travelex because we’ve found the premiums are reasonable and the insurance covers many of the common issues that can come up on a cruise.
+(We also like that you can get “Cancel for Any Reason” coverage as an upgrade, which makes things much more flexible should you need to cancel your trip.)

 You can get a free quote here, see how much coverage might cost, and see everything it covers.
 There is also a 15-day “free look” period where you can read through the plan and decide if it’s right for you.
 If not, cancel and you can get your money back.
 Get a quote here.